CompOmics/compomics.github.io/compomics-utilities/_posts/2016-09-21-peptidemapper.md

 ## Troubleshooting ##

-Should you encounter any issue with the usage of PeptideMapper, please create a new entry in the [issue tracker] (/compomics-utilities/issues.html).
+Should you encounter any issue with the usage of PeptideMapper, please create a new entry in the [issue tracker](/compomics-utilities/issues.html).

 ## References ##